Carpk/capt_videos/README.md

 ##

-Capt Videos used AWS s3 service, JW Player, Ruby 2.1.1p76, Rails 4.0.4
+Capt Videos used AWS s3 service, JW Player, Ruby 2.1.1p76, Rails 4.0.4, Bootstrap, Devise

 ## Getting Started

+`bundle`

+``

+`rake db:migrate`

+`rake db:seed`

+## Screenshots

 While this site is currently a work in progress, it has been deployed to [heroku](http://captinvideos.herokuapp.com/).
-But please come back later to view the changes.
+Although, the screenshots may be a better representation of the applications current state.